rossliam2212/LZWCompressionAlgorithm/README.md

 ## Encoding Example:

 Note - There are two errors:
-- The last entry in the encoding table is incorrect.
+- The last entry in the encoding table will always be incorrect.
 - The codestream will will always be short one code.

 ### Input: